postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/gitlab.md

 1. Click the **Add Integration** button to enter your Gitlab token to start the integration.

+   ### Static IP Support

->If your network is behind a firewall that requires whitelisted IP addresses, you will need to use a static IP address to enable backups to GitLab on custom domains.
+   If your network is behind a firewall that requires whitelisted IP addresses, you will need to use a static IP address to enable collection backups to GitLab on custom domains.

->Contact your IT team to whitelist the following static IP in your firewall to enable collection backup integrations:
+    Contact your IT team to whitelist the following static IP in your firewall to enable collection backup integrations:

->US East: `3.212.102.200`
+    - US East: `3.212.102.200`

->All calls for this integration will come from this IP address.
-Whitelisting this IP address will allow the integrations work as expected.
+    Once you whitelist this IP address, calls for this integration will be able to connect to your network and allow the integration to work as expected.

    [![gitlab add](https://assets.postman.com/postman-docs/GitLab_Custom_Add1.png)](https://assets.postman.com/postman-docs/GitLab_Custom_Add1.png)